 Vermont Law School students (including MELP, summer-only MELP, JD/MELP, and LLM degree students) need not apply to enroll in the summer sesion, but instead will register for courses starting in mid-April by following instructions distributed by the Registrar's Office.
 Non-VLS students, including auditors, should apply to the summer session using the link provided below.

-First Assignments and Book List - coming in 2014.
+First Assignments and Book List - available in Spring 2014.

 Add/Drop Period and Refund Policy (.pdf)